-A place to breathe to hear yourself breathe.
+A place to breathe and to hear yourself breathe.
+A sacred place in the shade of the blue oaks.
 It's time to take time.
-Hold close the sound of crickets and frogs as night moves in.
+Time to play and enjoy with friends or family.
+A place to hold close the sounds of crickets and frogs and the night.
 A place to regenerate your soul and revive your spirit.
 On clear nights when the air is still and calm you may hear the sounds of singing under the oaks.
 Lend your voice to the Song of the Ancients.
 Let Coyote sing you to sleep.

-What we provide is: outdoor hot shower, flush toilet, water from a faucet, firepit and grill to cook on at each campsite, and the spirit of the ancients, the blue oak savanna.
-Our hens lay or don't lay at their will they charge $10.00/doz for their eggs.
-Free range raw goats milk for animal consumption only not for humans $4/qt, and oak firewood for $10/bundle.
-Our firewood is sustainably harvested from downed oak.
+What we provide is: outdoor hot shower, flush toilet, water from a faucet, fire pit and grill to cook on at each campsite, and the spirit of the ancients, the blue oak savanna.
+Our hens lay or don't lay at their will they charge $10/dozen (no corn no soy) for their eggs.
+Free range raw goats milk for animal consumption only not for humans $4/qt, firewood for $10/bundle, fire lighters $5, fire starters -first two free in the winter then $0.50/each.
+Our firewood is sustainably harvested from downed trees and branches.
 We sell it for a neighbor.
 No healthy live trees are harmed in order to produce firewood.
 No native trees are felled in order to plant fast growing hardwood for fire or anything else!

 It is important to note; although we are in a convenient location for many different places, we are in the mountains.
 What may look close or just a few minutes away on a map will probably be closer for a condor moving through the air than a car.
 Take into account we are approximately nineteen miles south east of Paicines on Panoche road.
 Then, when the map tells you we are eleven miles from Pinnacles and you get here and realize we are more like forty miles from Pinnacles because you are not a Condor or a Raven and you have to travel by road, you won't be disappointed.

 wildfarmers is a project of Stork Peterkin International Foundation (spif), a 501c3 public charity.
-Check us out at: wildfarmers dot org.
+Check us out at wildfarmers dot org.
 We are dedicated to the conservation and restoration of habitat and the re unification of people and wilderness.
 We accomplish our mission through events such as our Wild Lands and Working Lands of San Benito County, Walk on the Wild Side, wildflower discovery walk in the spring, Native Plant Seed Vault - seed gathering workshop, and other fun and educational events.
 Song of the Ancients (our camping program) is one of the many ways we have deployed to bring people back in touch with nature.
 Donations are tax deductible and all go towards the restoration and conservation of the land.
-Our current large project is the Pond Project, Restoring Wetland Habitat which is funded by a matching grant from Natural Resources Conservation Services, a division of USDA and US Fish and Wildlife Services and Private Donations from people such as yourself.
-See us on the internet at: wildfarmers dot org.
+Our current large project is the Pond Project, Restoring Wetland Habitat which is funded by a matching grant from Natural Resources Conservation Services, a division of USDA, US Fish and Wildlife Services, and Private Donations from people such as yourself.

-Cup the moon in your hands and drink of the earth's essence.
+Cup the moon in your hands and drink in the essence of the Universe .
 Revitalize.

 - Check in: After 2PM